Mhrnqaruni/codex-multi-agent-orchestrators/README.md

 ## Development and evidence

-Use the environment created above, from the tool checkout.
+Use the environment created above from the tool checkout.
 These commands are for contributors, not prerequisites for trying the offline demo:

 ```powershell